The place for all the people interested in the world of doing good. And in doing it better.More about Kinder

 Kinder is not liable for any (indirect) damages, acts or omissions in connection with use of the Website, the inaccessibility of the Website or the incompleteness or inaccuracy of the information on the Website, except for (i) fraud or fraudulent misrepresentation; (ii) death or personal injury caused by its negligence; or (iii) any liability to the extent that the same may not be excluded or limited as a matter of applicable law.

-Kinder Organisation B.V.
+Kinder World B.V.
 For the attention of: Legal Department Singel 542, 1017AZ, Amsterdam The Netherlands

 Get your weekly karma points